qiz-li/schoolovy/README.md

 ## Run

-Make sure you have >= Python 3.6 installed, then run the script with:
+Make sure you have at least `Python 3.6` installed, then run the script with:

 ```bash
 python3 schoolovy.py 20